Robert F. Kennedy Memorial Stadium: Dimensions

 The dimensions of the baseball field were 335 ft down the foul lines, 380 ft to the power alleys and 408 ft to center field during the Senators' time.
 The official distances when the Nationals arrived were identical, except for two additional feet to center field.
 After complaints from Nationals hitters it was discovered in July 2005 that the fence had actually been put in place incorrectly, and it was 394.74 ft to the power alleys in left; 395 ft to the right-field power alley; and 407.83 ft to center field.
 The section of wall containing the 380 ft sign was moved closer to the foul lines to more accurately represent the distance shown on the signs but no changes were made to the actual dimensions.

-The approximate elevation of the playing field is 10 ft above sea level.
+The approximate elevation of the playing field was 10 ft above sea level.